Preferential acceleration of heavy ions in magnetic reconnection: Hybrid-kinetic simulations with electron inertia: Introduction

-In this paper, we employ a hybrid-kinetic plasma model (kinetic ions and inertial electron fluid) to simulate magnetic reconnection in a 2-D plane with the objective of studying ion acceleration in reconnection.
+In this paper, we employ 2-D hybrid-kinetic simulations (kinetic ions and inertial electron fluid) to study acceleration of heavy ions and its consequences for their abundance enhancements by magnetic reconnection, an established acceleration source for impulsive SEP events in which heavy-ion enhancement is observed \citep{kahler2001,Mason2007,Drake2009,lin2011,murphy2016,reames2022}.
+Treatment of electrons as an inertial fluid allows to include the physics at electron inertial scale but relaxes the numerical requirement of resolving the Debye length in PIC method and therefore allowing larger simulation domains for the same number of grid points.
+The computational feasibility, however, comes at the cost of electron kinetic physics which is acceptable as far as the study of the ion acceleration is the primary objective.
 All the ion species are treated self-consistently in our simulations.
 We use the term ``heavy ion'' to mean any ion species whose mass $M$ is larger than the proton's mass.
 The paper is organized as follows.
 Section \ref{sec:simulation_setup} presents the simulation setup.
 Simulation results are presented in section \ref{sec:results} and discussed and concluded in section \ref{sec:conclusion}.